 Using Bite Force Measurement

 To assess your bite alignment, your dentist may use a device to measure your bite force.
 This test involves biting down on a specially designed sensor that records the strength and distribution of your bite.
-By measuring your bite force, your dentist can determine if there are any significant imbalances or irregularities that may indicate bite alignment issues.
+By measuring your bite force, your dentist can determine if any significant imbalances or irregularities may indicate bite alignment issues.

 Assessing Jaw Movement